Reflecting on the unique legacies of the French and First Nations

 The production is unique among MCO collaborations, an immersive new work of art that brings together a group of celebrated artists: Théâtre Cercle Molière, writer Rhéal Cenerini and composer Michael Oesterle.
 In the tradition of Stravinsky’s A Soldier’s Tale, Nanabozho et le tambour / Nanabush and the Drum is an enchanting piece of theatre that merges music, myth, and poetry.

-While celebrating Canada’s 150th birthday, the piece illuminates the diversity of our heritage.
-The work is bilingual, but accessible to Anglophones and Francophones equally, and appropriate for all ages.
+While celebrating Canada’s 150th birthday, Nanabush and the drum / Nanabozho et le tambour illuminates the diversity of our heritage.
+The work is a bilingual work, equal parts French and English.
+Rich with physical humour, evocative music, and vivid theatrical elements, it will be accessible to a broad audience.
 Matinee performances for school groups will take place both days.

 Théâtre Cercle Molière